psevestre/openid-fapi/Financial_API_WD_CIBA.md

 In addition, the Confidential Client

 1. shall only send Signed Authentication Requests as defined in [CIBA] 7.1.1 to the Backchannel Authentication Endpoint;
-1. shall ensure sufficient authorization context exists in authorization request or shall include a binding_message in the authentication request.
+1. shall ensure sufficient authorization context exists in authorization request or shall include a binding_message in the authentication request; and
-1. shall ensure the Authorization Server has authenticated the user to an appropriate level for the client's intended purpose;
+1. shall ensure the Authorization Server has authenticated the user to an appropriate level for the client's intended purpose.

 ### 5.3 Extensions to CIBA authentication request